 The course provides an exciting, innovative approach to teaching and learning biology.
 It achieves this by developing ideas and concepts which are taught through contemporary topics, designed to motivate students, in the context of real life applications of biology.
 Examples of the use of basic biological principles are taken from the contexts of health and everyday living, technology and the environment.
+The course is supported by an exclusive, dedicated website, multimedia resources and course texts.
+Specifically designed online activities are available to support learning in each topic, as well as those to develop and support maths and ICT skills.
 Students will have opportunities to use relevant apparatus and techniques to develop and demonstrate specific practical skills.
-These skills will be built through a minimum of 11 identified practical activities and are integrated with the theoretical topics and they are assessed through the written papers.
+These skills will be assessed through a minimum of 12 identified practical activities.
 The assessment outcomes will be reported separately on students' certificates alongside the overall grade for the qualification.